pingidentity/pingidentity-devops-getting-started/docs/deployStandalone.md

 ## Deploy a single container

-1. Select one of the available products in the [Docker standalone](../10-docker-standalone) directory.
+1. From your local `${HOME}/projects/devops/pingidentity-devops-getting-started/10-docker-standalone` directory, select one of the available products.
 You can then use either of these methods to deploy the container:

-  * Use the supplied `docker-run` script [Docker standalone](../10-docker-standalone) directory.
+  * Use the supplied `docker-run` script in this directory.

-    > See the [Docker standalone README](../10-docker-standalone/README.md) file for descriptions of the supplied standalone scripts.
+    > See [Standalone deployment scripts](docs/deployStandaloneScripts.md) for descriptions of the supplied standalone scripts.

-    In the [Docker standalone](../10-docker-standalone) directory, enter:
+    From your local `10-docker-standalone` directory, enter:

       ```text
-      ./docker-run.sh <product-name>
+      ./docker-run.sh <product-image-name>
       ```

   * Use a server profile.